-The traditional driving range is evolving, but these new ranges are popular not only with avid golfers, but also with customers who don’t have much golfing experience.
+The traditional driving range is evolving, but these new ranges are popular with avid golfers and customers who don’t have much golfing experience.

 Many driving ranges have multiple target markets.
-A single range may market to golfing professionals, as well as sport enthusiasts and even people who want to try the sport for the first time.
-A target market may consist primarily of adults, but teens and children, as well as overall families, may be a secondary market.
+A single range may market to golf professionals, as well as sport enthusiasts and even people who want to try the sport for the first time.
+A target market may consist primarily of adults, but teens and children and overall families may be a secondary market.

 Skills, experience, and education useful in running a driving range